Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 Step 2.
 Verify ownership (3 min)

-Enter your site URL (e.g., https://taystudios.com).
-Then pick a verification method:
+Enter your site URL (e.g., https://taystudios.com), and you'll land on the step where you pick a verification method.

 Option A. HTML meta tag (simplest — recommended)